-A coda refers to a child of deaf adults (parents).
-This term can be referred to both hearing and deaf children of Deaf parents, but it's commonly referred to hearing children of Deaf parents.
-Deaf child of Deaf adults are called doda or Deaf family.
+CODA or coda refers to a child of deaf adults (parents).
+This term can be referred to hearing and deaf children of Deaf parents; however, it's typically referred to hearing children of Deaf parents because of the majority of hearing children.
+So, deaf child of Deaf adults are called doda or Deaf family.

-About ninety percent of Deaf parents' children are hearing.
-Only five to ten percent of deaf children are born to Deaf parents.
+About ninety percent of Deaf parents' children are hearing, whereas five to ten percent of deaf children are born to Deaf parents.
 That is, about 90 percent of deaf children are born to hearing parents.

-Hearing codas are known as a third culture, growing up in both worlds of hearing and deaf as well as often being bilingual and bicultural (also bilingual-bicultural for Deaf of Deaf parents).
+Codas are known as a third culture, growing up in both worlds of hearing and deaf.
+Like culturally Deaf people, many codas are bilingual-bicultural.

 The Russian actress and coda Alla Kliouka Schaffer won the Green Apple Award for the Best Actress in 1995 at Russian Academy Award.